platform-experience/script-library/src/business-rule/si-script-49/README.md

-# Setting a value via another value in a business rule
+# Set Related Value

 ## Description

-Setting a value via another value in a business rule
+Setting a value via another value in a business rule.